 Best Time to Visit the Colosseum in Rome

-Summer or winter, there is not really a season where you cannot visit the Colosseum.
+Whether it’s summer or winter, there is not really a season travelers give up on visiting the Colosseum.

-As a piece of general advice, I can suggest that the best way to see the Colosseum is if it doesn’t rain.
+As a piece of general advice, I can suggest that the best way to see the Colosseum is to go when it’s not raining.
 Temperature doesn’t really matter, but since the tour takes place almost entirely open-air, walking without an umbrella is certainly preferred for a smoother visit.

-Likely, you will find less queue in the afternoon, while in the morning it’s always more crowded.
+Likely, you will find fewer queues in the afternoon, while in the morning it’s always more crowded.
 Just keep in mind that you need to allow enough time to queue and visit.
-Even though the ticket is valid for 48 hours, so you can visit the second attraction the day after.
+The ticket is valid for 48 hours, so you can visit the second attraction the day after.

-A trick to skip the line at the Colosseum can be to visit the Roman Forum first, which we usually found less busy.
-The ticket is valid for both the Colosseum and the Roman Forum, so for the Colosseum, you will enter directly without having to queue for the ticket.
+A trick to skip the line when visiting the Colosseum can be to head to the Roman Forum first, which we usually found less busy.
+The ticket is valid for the Colosseum, the Roman Forum, and Palatine Hill, so for the Colosseum, you will enter directly without having to queue for the ticket.
 The line for the Forum is usually shorter, but again this is not always the case.
 In the high seasons, mainly summer and December, also here you may find many people.